2711-bharath/react-native-learning/Notes/interview questions.md

 <p> The package.json file focuses on project metadata and specifying the desired versions of dependencies, while the package-lock.json file ensures deterministic installations by locking the exact versions of dependencies and their dependencies.
 </p>

+## Can we use text or string directly in View component?
+What is difference between html elements and react native components?

+<p>No we can't write text or string in view directly.</p>

+<p>HTML elements start with lower case where as react native components start with capital case.</p>